Jany-M/simple-pdf-exporter/README.txt

 	</ul>
 <?php } ?>`

-"If you don't use a custom url, hence you don't add the `post_type` parameter to the url, the default post type exported will always be WP default `post`."
+= The PDF Template =

-Currently, the template for the each exported post is very basic (and a table, since floating doesn't play nicely with the DOMPDF library), feel free to edit it here `wp-content/plugins/simple-pdf-exporter/process/pdf_layout.php`
+Currently, the template for the each exported post is very basic (and a table, since floating doesn't play nicely with the DOMPDF library), feel free to edit it here `wp-content/plugins/simple-pdf-exporter/process/pdf_layout.php`, **only if you know what you are doing**.
 Your layout must be echoed in php. eg. `echo '<div>the content goes here</div>';` or it won't show up in the PDF.

 You can use a custom CSS to customize the layout.
 Create a pdf.css in your theme folder, otherwise the plugin's default (and really basic) CSS will be used (you can find it here `wp-content/plugins/simple-pdf-exporter/assets/pdf_export.css`)

+= Questions? =

+Check the FAQ before opening new threads in the forum!

+> Contact me if you want a **custom version of the plugin**, for a fee (contact form at [shambix.com](http://www.shambix.com)).

 = Libraries & Credits =